But the one thing

 new war against Germany.

-the young army commander served in the Polish legions of Austro-Hungarian Empire during World War I. He later became one of
+Rydz, the young army commander served in the Polish legions of Austro-Hungarian Empire during World War I. He later became

-the leaders of a Polish independence movement that sought to establish a Polish state carved from the Polish majority areas
+one of the leaders of a Polish independence movement that sought to establish a Polish state carved from the Polish majority

-of Austria-Hungary and Russia.
-Smigly, by appointment of Marshal Jozef Pilsudski, became commander
+areas of Austria-Hungary and Russia.
+Rydz, by appointment of Marshal Jozef Pilsudski, became commander

 of the Polish Military Organization and adopted the 'nom de guerre' of "Smigly" (Fast